RaVkloc/IRC_Chat/README.md

 You can set your own client/server values or use defaults:
 - IPv4/IPv6,
 - port,
-- certificates
+- certificates,
-- pair of key
+- pair of key.

 Params can be changed in `settings.py` files.